smscommunity/sms-guide/_game/shines/noki/episode5.md

 parent: Noki Bay
 grand_parent: Shines
 ---
+# Noki 5

-# Noki 5 is a race with Piantissimo.
+Noki 5 is a race with Piantissimo.

 ## Getting to Piantissimo
 **RTA Strats**